Combo Brows or Microblading? Patchy Brow Hair Decides It

 What Microblading Actually Does

-Microblading uses a hand-held tool with ultra-fine needles arranged in a row to create individual hair-like strokes in the skin.
+Microblading uses a manual tool with ultra-fine needles arranged in a row to create individual hair-like strokes in the skin.
 Each stroke looks like a real brow hair — it has dimension, direction, and a natural appearance that can be nearly indistinguishable from your actual brow hair.

 The result is a realistic, “I just have really good brows” look.
 If you want something that looks like you woke up with naturally perfect brows — defined but not heavy, shaped but not drawn-on — microblading is likely the right fit.